 WTO Members Start Text-Based Negotiations on Fisheries Subsidies

 WTO members, during the 14-18 September cluster of meetings of the Negotiating Group on Rules, began a new phase of their work on an agreement to curb harmful fisheries subsidies.
 Several members noted that the focus on specific parts of the text was particularly useful as it helped generate some suggestions for compromise language, as well as greater clarity on members’ positions.
 As for the deadline for concluding talks, the chair noted that some members had emphasized the importance of concluding the negotiations in 2020 as previously agreed, and also acknowledged that some other members had questioned the feasibility of meeting that timing, given the ongoing difficulties stemming from the COVID-19 crisis.
 No member had said they were against continuing to work towards the end-of-year deadline, and work would thus continue to be organized with the aim of making as much progress as possible, the chair said.
-He will continue to consult with members during the period before the next cluster of fisheries subsidies meetings to be held on 5-9 October 2020.

 Animal and Plants Committee